-Second Joint Preparatory Retreat of the Bureaux of the UN Environment Assembly and the Committee of Permanent Representatives 9 - 10 June 2017 Hotel Villa Caletas (Pacifico Central) Puntarenas, Costa Rica
+Second Joint Preparatory Retreat of the Bureaux of the UN Environment Assembly and the Committee of Permanent Representatives 9 - 10 June 2017 Hotel Villa Caletas (Pacifico Central) Puntarenas, Costa Rica Agenda item 7

-Note by the Secretariat on the draft key messages for the Statement of the President of the United Nations Environment Assembly, to the 2017 High-level Political Forum on Sustainable Development
+Note by the Secretariat on the High-level Political Forum on Sustainable Development

-The Secretariat submits a note on the draft key messages for the Statement of H.E.
-Edgar Gutiérrez Espeleta, President of the United Nations Environment Assembly, to the 2017 Highlevel Political Forum on Sustainable Development.
-The Secretariat, suggests that the joint bureaux meeting consider the items under Agenda item 7: Visibility of the UN Environment Assembly, at the Second Joint Preparatory Retreat of the Bureaux of the UN Environment Assembly and the Committee of Permanent Representatives, to be held on 9 - 10 June 2017.
+The Secretariat submits a note on the High-level Political Forum on Sustainable Development, which shall take place from 10 to 19 July in New York under the theme "Eradicating poverty and promoting prosperity in a changing world".
+It will support discussions under Agenda item 7: Political Visibility of the Assembly, at the Second Joint Preparatory Retreat of the Bureaux of the UN Environment Assembly and the Committee of Permanent Representatives, to be held on 9 - 10 June 2017.